MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaEntitlementManagementAccessPackageResourceRequest.md

     \[Description \<String\>\]: The description of this object.
     \[DisplayName \<String\>\]: The display name of this object.
     \[IsDefaultEnvironment \<Boolean?\>\]: Determines whether this is default environment or not.
-It is set to true for all static origin systems, such as Azure AD groups and Azure AD Applications.
+It is set to true for all static origin systems, such as Microsoft Entra groups and Microsoft Entra Applications.
     \[ModifiedBy \<String\>\]: The display name of the entity that last modified this object.
     \[ModifiedDateTime \<DateTime?\>\]: The date and time that this object was last modified.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.